-Just hours before they were each set to perform at the 2009 Grammys, Chris Brown turned himself in for hitting his then-girlfriend Rihanna.
+Just hours before they were each set to perform at the 2009 Grammys, Chris Brown turned himself in for beating his then-girlfriend Rihanna.

-Neither attended the Grammys as she was in the hospital and he was arrested, but the shocking news rocked everyone to their core.
+The violent assault occurred shortly after the couple appeared smiling together at a pre-Grammys party.
+Neither attended the Grammys, as Rihanna was in the hospital and Brown was arrested, but the shocking news rocked everyone to their core.
 Eventually, Brown was sentenced to community labor, five years of probation, and one year of domestic-violence counseling.